-East will be bringing in a new manager 3rd quarter 2021.
+East is anticipating hiring a new manager during 2022.
 The new manager will be focusing on learning their new role - including staff, patrons, and the surrounding community.

 Develop an in-depth knowledge of the surrounding community.
 Build a plan for outreach and embedding staff into the neighborhood and community organizations.
 Modify service hours and what services are available during those hours to match the needs of the community.